brentonbaker/callHawk/README.md

 EntraID `tenant ID`

 #### allowed_ObjectIDs
-provide user Object IDs in the format of `"XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX","XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, ..."`
+provide EntraID user Object IDs in the format of `"XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX","XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"`

 ## Deployment
 ### Clone the repo